These Candy Corn Fruit Pops have no sight of candy or dyes anywhere! Just naturally sweetened and colored with fruit!

 How do you feel about candy corn?
 I personally think it’s disgusting!

-Holly shares healthy recipes, motivation, and fitness tips over at Happy Food Healthy Life.
+Holly shares healthy recipes, motivation, and also fitness tips over at Happy Food Healthy Life.